MFJI/NASH/README.md

 ## Pre-trained models
 The pre-trained models are in the models folder.
 These models are already under the architecture we trained.
 ## FINN generation
-FINN compiler needs to be used to generate the models into hardware. https://github.com/Xilinx/finn The code build.py under the finn folder is needed to be run.
+FINN compiler needs to be used to generate the models into hardware. https://github.com/Xilinx/finn
+The code build.py under the finn folder is needed to be run to generate the bit file.
+Alveo FPGA board is the board that needs to be used.